xiix0/scam/README.md

-You will overcome the attacks of jealous associates.
+You will be winged by an anti-aircraft battery.